Leisure-Codes/Code-Division-Multiplexing-using-Java/README.md

 # Code-Division-Multiplexing-using-Java
-Implementing a Code Division Multiplexing Algorithm using Java with Static Input sequence of 6 Signals
+Implementing a Code Division Multiplexing Algorithm using Java with Static Input sequence of 6 Signals <br />

 ## Detailed Explanation of the Code
-### Key Components of the Code:
+### Key Components of the Code: <br />
 #### **1. Main Class: CDM**

-The main class contains the main method, which is the entry point of the program.
+The main class contains the main method, which is the entry point of the program. <br />

 #### **2. Function to Perform CDM and Recover Signals: recoverSignals**